 Mobile Gaming Explained

-BREW is the more powerful technology, giving, as it does, complete control of the handset and complete access to its functionality.
-However this unchecked power could be dangerous, and for this reason BREW development process is tailored mainly towards recognised software vendors.
-While the BREW SDK (Software Development Kit) is freely available, running software on real mobile hardware (as opposed to the provided emulator) requires a digital signature which can only be generated with tools issued by a handful of parties, namely mobile content providers and Qualcomm themselves.
-Even then, the game will only work on test enabled devices.
-To be downloadable on regular phones the software must be checked, tested and given approval by Qualcomm via their TRUE BREW Testing programme.
+BREW is the more powerful technology, giving complete control of the handset and access to its functionality.
+However, this unchecked power could be dangerous, and for this reason, the BREW development process is tailored mainly towards recognized software vendors.
+While the BREW SDK (Software Development Kit) is freely available, running software on real mobile hardware (as opposed to the provided emulator) requires a digital signature generated with tools issued by a handful of parties, namely mobile content providers and Qualcomm themselves.
+Even then, the game will only work on test-enabled devices.
+To be downloadable on regular phones, the software must be checked, tested, and approved by Qualcomm via their TRUE BREW Testing program.

-Java (aka ‘J2ME’ / ‘Java ME’ / ‘Java 2 Micro Edition’) runs atop a Virtual Machine (called the KVM) which allows reasonable, but not complete, access to the functionality of the underlying phone.
+Java (also known as ‘J2ME’ or ‘Java ME’ / ‘Java 2 Micro Edition’) runs atop a Virtual Machine (called the KVM) which allows reasonable, but not complete, access to the functionality of the underlying phone.
 This extra layer of software provides a solid barrier of protection which seeks to limit damage from erroneous or malicious software.
-It also allows Java software to move freely between different types of phone (and other mobile device) containing radically different electronic components, without modification.
-The price that is paid is a modest decrease in the potential speed of the game and the inability to utilise the entire functionality of a phone (as Java software can only do what this middle-man layer supports.)
+It also allows Java software to move freely between different types of phones (and other mobile devices) containing radically different electronic components, without modification.
+The price that is paid is a modest decrease in the potential speed of the game and the inability to utilize the entire functionality of a phone.

-Recent innovations in mobile games include Singleplayer, Multiplayer and 3D graphics.
-Virtual love games belong to both of singleplayer and multiplayer games.
-Multiplayer games are quickly finding an audience, as players find the ability to play against other people, a natural extension of their mobile phone’s connectivity.
+Recent innovations in mobile games include Singleplayer, Multiplayer, and 3D graphics.
+Virtual love games belong to both singleplayer and multiplayer categories.
+Multiplayer games are quickly finding an audience, as players find the ability to play against other people a natural extension of their mobile phone’s connectivity.